freenas/freenas-docs/userguide/tn_initial.rst

 enter the password for the *root* user, as seen in :numref:`Figure %s <tn_login1>`.

 .. _tn_login1:

 .. figure:: images/tn_login1.png

    Enter the Root Password

 Enter the default password of *abcd1234*.

 .. note:: You can change the default *root* password to a more secure value by going to
    :menuselection:`Account --> Users --> View Users`.
-   Highlight the entry for *root*, click the "Modify User" button, enter the new password in the "Password" and "Password confirmation" fields, and click "OK" to save the new password to use on subsequent logins.
+   Highlight the entry for *root*, click the :guilabel:`Modify User` button, enter the new password in the :guilabel:`Password` and :guilabel:`Password confirmation` fields, and click :guilabel:`OK` to save the new password to use on subsequent logins.

 The first time you log in, the EULA, found in :ref:`Appendix A`, will be displayed along with a box where you can paste the license for the %brand% array.
-Once you have read the EULA and pasted in the license, click "OK".
-You should then see the administrative GUI as shown in the example in
-:numref:`Figure %s <tn_initial>`.
+Once you have read the EULA and pasted in the license, click :guilabel:`OK`.
+You should then see the administrative GUI as shown in the example in :numref:`Figure %s <tn_initial>`.

 .. _tn_initial:

 .. figure:: images/tn_initial.png

    %brand% Graphical Configuration Menu

 .. note:: If the storage devices have been encrypted, you will be prompted for, and must succesfully enter, the passphrase in order